jizb880/openclaw_telemetry/README.md

 # openclaw_telemetry
-a telemtry plugin for openclaw
+a telemetry plugin for openclaw